Evil Town: Release

+Rustam copyrighted the film under its Evil Town title in 1985, but it was not released for another two years.
+It received a limited theatrical release on June 2, 1987, before being released on VHS in November.

 Reception

 Cavett Binion of All Movie Guide called it a "silly horror film" and noted that it was an assemblage of parts of earlier films, including an unfinished one from the 1970s, and that it was "spiced up with some gratuitous nudity courtesy of former Playboy playmate Lynda Wiesmeier".
 While remarking that the editor's efforts to maintain continuity were commendable, he concluded that "the end result seems hardly worth the effort".